TimsTomatos/whs_devs/README.md

 - Laron Gibson

 ## Project Challenge
 Our client is using a standard Google form for volunteering and donation amount list for Waipahu High School.
 The challenge presented is to find a different approach, a more user friendly and interactive way to log in volunteering hours and donation amount without the use of google forms and spreadsheet.
-In other terms, we are challenge to develop a full stack web application with a functional database that interacts with the web client.
+In other terms, we are challenge to develop a full stack web application with a functional database that interacts with the web client using the targeted information (individual's email, name, volunteering hours, donation amount, date, etc.

 ## Project Proposal
 Our web application is built using standard HTML, CSS, and JS <br>